evergreen-ci/evergreen/docs/Project-Configuration/Project-Configuration-Files.md

 ```

 Fields:

+(note: all fields can be expanded by project variables with the exception of `auto_update`)

 -   `name`: alias to refer to the module
 -   `branch`: the branch of the module to use in the project